schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 DesignNovel     -12.1   -15.0    -8.3      6.07

 That having said, I believe that more researchers should watch their participant levels more closely.
-Later, e will look at two specific situations: psychometric models have the purpose of measuring individuals [#psychometrics] and those who propose universal theories (i.e., about people *per se*) must also show that their predictions hold for each and everyone [#universality].
+Later, e will look at two specific situations: psychometric models have the purpose of measuring individuals \@ref(psychometrics) and those who propose universal theories (i.e., about people *per se*) must also show that their predictions hold for each and everyone \@ref(universality).